HKUST-CRS/reports/2025-26-fall-ding-li/main.typ

 === Service

-The service module has four major parts: `db`, `models`, `repos`, and `lib`.
+The service module has four main parts: `db`, `models`, `repos`, and `lib`.

 / `db`:

-  This part provides utility functions for connecting to the database and creating indexes.
-They are used in both testing and production.
-In addition, a type for the database collections is defined here.
-Later parts use this type to access the database in a type-safe way, without repeating boilerplate such as connecting to the database and retrieving collection handles.
+  This part provides utilities for connecting to the database and creating indexes.
+These are used in both testing and production.
+It also defines a type for the database collections.
+Other parts use this type to access the database in a type-safe way, without repeating boilerplate such as connecting to the database and retrieving collection handles.

 / `models`:

   This part defines all data models used across the system.
 The three main models are _user_, _course_, and _request_.
 The _user_ and _course_ models are kept simple, following the data format in the ITSO system.
 For example, a user's ITSO email is used as their unique ID, and terms are denoted using a 4-digit code --- the first two digits denote the academic year, and the last two digits denote the term (Fall, Winter, Spring, and Summer).
 For instance, `2510` denotes 2025-26 Fall.
 In this way, data sharing between CRS and the ITSO system can be done more smoothly.

   The _request_ model is more complex.
 All requests are expected to share some common fields (e.g., requester, status, and timestamps), while different request types may contain different additional fields.
-To provide a unified request interface while allowing new request types to be added in the future, we first define a `BaseRequest` schema that contains common request information.
-After that, specific request types, such as `SwapSectionRequest` and `DeadlineExtensionRequest`, are constructed using the function `createRequestType`, which extends the base schema with a type literal and some additional metadata properties.
+To provide a uniform interface while still allowing new request types to be added in the future, we first define a `BaseRequest` schema that contains the common request information.
+Specific request types, such as `SwapSectionRequest` and `DeadlineExtensionRequest`, are then constructed using the function `createRequestType`, which extends the base schema with a type literal and additional metadata fields.
 Finally, the general request model `Request` is defined as a discriminated union of all specific request types.
-For each `Request` object, one can check the `type` field to determine the specific request type, and then access the corresponding metadata fields in a type-safe way.
+For a `Request` object, we can check the `type` field to determine the specific request type and then access the corresponding metadata fields in a type-safe way.

 / `repos`:

   This layer implements most of the system's logic without considering authorization.
-It interacts with the database directly (via queries) to implement operations such as retrieving requests and creating responses.
-All repos are implemented in a modular way so they can be easily reused by other repos or layers in the _service_ module.
+It interacts with the database directly (through queries) to implement operations such as retrieving requests and creating responses.
+Repos are implemented modularly so they can be easily reused by other repos and layers within the service module.

 / `lib`:

   This layer is built on top of the `repos` layer and is intended to be used directly by the `server` module.
 It implements authorization checks for different user roles, as well as a notification service.
-Authorization is enforced via two helper functions, `assertCourseRole` and `assertClassRole`, whose arguments are set to different values for different purposes.
-After verifying permissions, the corresponding underlying `repos` are called.
+Authorization is enforced using two helper functions, `assertCourseRole` and `assertClassRole`, which are called with different arguments for different purposes.
+After permissions are verified, the corresponding repo operations are invoked.

-In the initial design of the system, authorization was done in the `server` module.
-The `service` module only contained the `repos` layer, which was named `lib` at that time.
+In the initial design of the system, authorization lived in the `server` module.
+At that time, the `service` module only contained what is now the `repos` layer (it was named `lib`).
 However, we later decided to move authorization into the `service` module for the following reasons:

-- The `service` module is supposed to contain all core logic of the system, which means that public functions in the module should encapsulate the full logic, including authorization.
-This ensures that changing the backend framework from `tRPC` to something else will not affect the permission system, which is considered a better modular design.
+- The `service` module is supposed to contain all core logic of the system, which means that public functions in the module should encapsulate the full workflow, including authorization.
+This ensures that changing the backend framework (e.g., from `tRPC` to something else) will not affect the permission system, which is a better modular design.
 - Putting authorization and other logic together in the `service` module makes it easier to write unit tests, where we care not only about the correctness of database interactions, but also about comprehensive coverage of permission cases.

 Moreover, the `repos` and `lib` layers are intentionally separated.
-This keeps the organization simpler and cleaner, and also allows internal components to call `repos` directly without going through authorization.
+This keeps the structure simpler and cleaner, and it also allows internal components to call `repos` directly without going through authorization.

-@fig-service-structure illustrates the relationship of service modules.
+@fig-service-structure illustrates the relationships among the service submodules.

 #figure(
   caption: [